Skip to main content

 follow up, Bible study, discipleship, what's next, life worth living

-Updated over a week ago
+Updated over 2 weeks ago

-Over the years, we have seen Alpha guests serve as helpers, and many become empowered to serve as Alpha hosts!
+Invite guests to serve on the next Alpha team!
+Over the years, we have seen Alpha guests serve as helpers, and many become empowered and eager to serve as Alpha hosts!
 Recommend a role that best matches their interests and gifts (technical help, kitchen team, small group helper etc).
+Encourage guests to bring a non-Christian friend to the next Alpha!

-Top Tip 💡Consider running Alpha again but in a different context.
+📌 Top Tip 💡Consider running Alpha again but in a different context.
 Sometimes guests feel more comfortable meeting in a neutral setting than in a church.
 Alpha has been run with great success in coffee shops, a gym, a motorcycle shop, community centres, a hockey rink, etc. Where is God calling you?

 On average, you will need to run Alpha 7 times to work out how Alpha fits your context.
 It also takes about this long for the percentage of non-churchgoing guests to exceed the percentage of churchgoing guests.